The universe - all that we know, all that exists - is dying. It is time for a new universe to be born.

 In a faraway place and time, souls do battle to determine which ethos will dominate the new creation.
 This place is known by many names but those there refer to it as The Nexus.

 Nexus War was a free browser-based MMORPG created and administrated by Brandon Harris (aka Jorm).
 It is similar in style to Urban Dead, and much of the player base is shared between the two games.The game was set on the (fictitious) St. Germaine Archipelago in the Caribbean.
 In 2007 the islands were ripped from the face of the earth in a massive hurricane, becoming the plane of Valhalla.
 Now, war between good, evil, and the unaligned rages across the islands and the extradimensional planes connected to them.During early September of 2009, Jorm announced that because he was unable to keep up with the cost of running the servers, he was preparing to shut down the game.
 But he intended to go out with a bang—the war between the Elder Powers escalated, and they were found walking amongst the people.
 The planes of existence closed off one by one until only Purgatorio remained.
-And in mid-October of 2009, with Marquai as the victor, the game reached its final conclusion.It recently spawned a successor, in the form of Nexus Clash (also known as Worlds in Global Battle Locked or even BobWar).
-Made by a former member, it's still in alpha and will apparently have a number of changes, among which are different "breaths" and new classes, including Fallen Angels and Redeemed Demons much to the fandom's content.Has a character sheet for each class.
+And in mid-October of 2009, with Marquai as the victor, the game reached its final conclusion.It spawned a successor, in the form of Nexus Clash (also known as Worlds in Global Battle Locked or even BobWar).
+Made by a former member, it has a number of changes, which include the game being started from scratch around every year or so, with each iteration of the game being called a "Breath"; as well as new classes, including Fallen Angels and Redeemed Demons much to the fandom's content.Has a character sheet for each class.
 (Not yet finished)This game provides examples of:

 After the End: It's a war at the end of the universe, so it's more like During the End.
 However, it is definitely a Scavenger World, as society and industry have broken down.